 Figure 7.
-On top: sample 9883 (identified as atacamite).
-At the bottom: sample 8103 (identified as clinoatacamite).
-Black dots are the measured spectra, while the result coming from the PCA model is represented by the yellow line.
+Top: sample 9883 (identified as atacamite).
+Bottom: sample 8103 (identified as clinoatacamite).
+Black dots are the measured spectra, while the result from the PCA model is represented by the yellow line.

-This research was performed in the frame of a Joint Project for the Internationalization of Research between Politecnico di Torino (Italy) and the Ben Gurion University of the Negev, (Israel), financially supported by Compagnia di San Paolo (Torino, Italy) in 2019.
+This research was performed in the frame of a Joint Project for the Internationalisation of Research between Politecnico di Torino (Italy) and the Ben Gurion University of the Negev, (Israel).
+It was financially supported by Compagnia di San Paolo (Torino, Italy) in 2019.

 References